Fix Windows Error 0x80072f8f (Update, Activation, Store)

 Will resetting Windows fix 0x80072f8f?

 It’s overkill.
 Resetting Windows wipes all your apps and settings.
-Try the 7 fixes above first.
-In our testing, the date/time sync alone resolved the error on 4 out of 5 machines without a reset.
+Try the fixes above first, since the date/time sync alone resolves the error on most machines without a reset.

 How long does it take to fix 0x80072f8f?